digital-asset/daml/docs/source/tools/assistant.rst

 - ``dependencies``: the dependencies of this project.
 - ``scenario-service``: settings for the scenario service

-  - ``grpc-max-message-size``: This controls the maximum size of gRPC messages.
+  - ``grpc-max-message-size``: This option controls the maximum size of gRPC messages.
     If unspecified this defaults to 128MB (134217728 bytes).
+Unless you get errors, there should be no reason to modify this.
-Unless you get errors there should be no reason to modify this.
+  - ``grpc-timeout``: This option controls the timeout used for communicating with the scenario service.
+If unspecified this defaults to 60s.
+Unless you get errors, there should be no reason to modify this.

 ..
 TODO (@robin-da) document the dependency syntax